History of Zakynthos: Administration of the island

 Venetian rule largely protected the island from Ottoman domination but in its place an oligarchy was gradually established and maintained.
-As in Venice itself, the Venetian Republic divided Zakynthian society across three broad societal classes, the burghers or Cittadini (some later became Nobili or nobles) and Popolari based in Zakynthos town and the rural Villani.
+As in Venice itself, the Venetian Republic divided Zakynthian society across three broad societal classes, the burghers or Cittadini (some later became nobles) and Popolari based in Zakynthos town and the rural Villani.

 The verse edition (Rimada) of the Romance of Alexander the Great, 1620 edition.
 The first edition was published in Venice by Zakynthian Dimitrios Zinos in 1529.

 The supreme civil and military governor of the Ionian Islands was the provveditore generale da Mar in Corfu.
 Authority on Zakynthos was divided into the Venetian and domestic authorities.
 The Venetian authorities represented the sovereign state and its political and military power over Zakynthos.
-The domestic authorities were appointed by the local Community Council (Consiglio della Comunità), which included mostly local Greeks but some Latins as well.
+The domestic authorities were appointed by the local Community Council, which included mostly local Greeks but some Latins as well.
 The Venetian authorities were led by a provveditore and were appointed by the Great Council of Venice.
 The provveditores responsibilities included security from hostile raids, taxation, religious and other issues and was appointed for about two years.
 The subordinate Venetian officials were the two consiglieri who performed administrative and judicial functions along with the Provveditore.
-These three Venetian officials constituted the reggimento ("regime") of Zakynthos.
+These three Venetian officials constituted the "regime" of Zakynthos.

 Initially, the Community Council was a relatively open institution including autochthonous inhabitants, large landowners, traders, shippers, notaries and secretaries, professionals, craftsmen, refugees and Stradioti.
-Gradually, from the middle of the 16th century, efforts were made to "cleanse" the Community Council with the establishment of a Small Council of 150 (Consiglio Minore) and the implementation of civic criteria such as the exclusion of foreigners, illegitimate offspring, manual workers and non-residents of Zakynthos town.
+Gradually, from the middle of the 16th century, efforts were made to "cleanse" the Community Council with the establishment of a Small Council of 150 and the implementation of civic criteria such as the exclusion of foreigners, illegitimate offspring, manual workers and non-residents of Zakynthos town.
 This led to the establishment of the Libro d'Oro, first compiled on Zakynthos in 1542.
 It was a formal directory of Cittadini and represented the "nobility" among the members of the Community Council.